Tips to Prepare Food in Advance for Parties

 Partially Prepare Recipes

 Some dishes can’t be made completely ahead of time, but you can complete the recipe to a certain point.
-You might make the sauce for your signature dish ahead of time, and cook the rest of the meal just before the party.
-If you’re making a rice dish, cook the rice the day before, so you can quickly assemble the salad the next day.
-You might cook the meat that will go into a pasta sauce of a casserole, so it’s ready to go.
+You might make the sauce for your signature dish ahead of time and cook the rest of the meal just before the party.
+If you’re making a rice dish, cook the rice the day before, so you can quickly assemble it the next day.
+You might cook the meat that will go into a pasta sauce or a casserole, so it’s ready to go.
 You can often assemble the casserole, stopping just before you bake it.

 Prepare Serving Platters